-If you pay a Part D late enrollment penalty, there are four ways you can pay the penalty.
+There are four ways you can pay your plan premium.
 The premium payment options were listed on the enrollment application, and you chose a method of payment when you enrolled.
-You may change the premium payment option you chose during the year by calling Member Services.
+You may change the

-If you decide to change the way you pay your Part D late enrollment penalty, it can take up to three months for your new payment method to take effect.
-While we are processing your request for a new payment method, you are responsible for making sure that your Part D late enrollment penalty is paid on time.
+If you decide to change the way you pay your premium, it can take up to three months for your new payment method to take effect.
+While we are processing your request for a new payment method, you are responsible for making sure that your plan premium is paid on time.